cs3216/cs3216.github.io/assignments/facebook.md

 functional instead of completely breaking down.

 <div class="box">
-  <strong class="milestone-counter"></strong> Show us some of your most interesting Graph queries.
+  <strong class="milestone-counter"></strong> Show us some of your most interesting Facebook Graph queries.
   Explain what they are used for.
 (2-3 examples)
 </div>